<< Continued from Part 1 of 2

 A Democratic candidate was always better positioned to win the 08' Presidency after the disapproval and disenchantment of Bush/Republican reign.
 This meant that his biggest challenger for the Presidency was always Hillary Clinton.
 A formidable albeit polarizing contender, someone with established, monied support and an extremely high national profile.
 It would take a confident outsider like Obama but more importantly the confidence of those within Democratic circles to topple a renowned name rooted in the party.
 Handily the rationale Barack had to run for President was perfectly pitched to usurp Hillary

-Obama starts to punch his weight, leaving Hillary on the defensive - The Independent (UK)
+Obama starts to punch his weight, leaving Hillary on the defensive - The Independent (UK)3) The "Annointed One" "Measuring the drapes" in the General

 "I don't want to spend the next year or the next four years refighting the same fights that we had in the 1990s," he said.
 "I don't want to pit red America against blue America..."